vanweric/Affapy/doc/source/index.rst

 Presentation
 ============
-*AffApy* is a python library for multiprecision Affine Arithmetic.
+*AffApy* is a Python library for multiprecision Affine Arithmetic.

+These documentation is a listing of all methods of the two classes:

+* **Affine**: affine arithmetic (AA)
+* **Interval**: interval arithmetic (IA)

+There are explanations about the implementation and examples.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   installation
    modules
+   examples

 Indices and tables